 Here are some thoughts from the attendees and organisers:

-Wendy Davis, ATU founder said: “Coming together as others are doing the world over to mark this special day raises awareness of peace, reminds us that we are a community not just locally but globally and fills us with a sense of optimism, at a time when it is all too easy to feel overwhelmed by the many problems we see around us.
+Wendy Davis, ATU founder said: “Coming together as others are doing over the world to mark this special day raises awareness of peace, reminds us that we are a community not just locally but globally and fills us with a sense of optimism, at a time when it is all too easy to feel overwhelmed by the many problems we see around us.

 Events such as this show the passion of our young people to make a difference in the world.
 They are very enthusiastic to join in and we want to support them in every way that we can.
 Taking action against climate change, the theme of this year’s Peace Day is, after all, about their future.